|

 should be Change to LOGICAL STANDBY.

-select instance_name from v$instance;
+instance_name from v$instance;

 INSTANCE_NAME